react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/bottom-tab-navigator.md

 ## BottomTabNavigatorConfig

 * `initialRouteName` - The routeName for the initial tab route when first loading.
+* `resetOnBlur` - Reset the state of any nested navigators when switching away from a screen.
+Defaults to `false`.
 * `order` - Array of routeNames which defines the order of the tabs.
 * `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.
 * `backBehavior` - Should the back button cause a tab switch to the initial tab?
 If yes, set to `initialRoute`, otherwise `none`.
 Defaults to `initialRoute` behavior.